 It is known that all of the three classical variants of MDPs (finite horizon, infinite horizon discounted cost and infinite horizon average cost) can be solved in polynomial time \cite{Littman95}.
 Moreover, these classes of problems are P-complete \cite{Papadimitriou1987}.
-In the case of SSP problems, it is know that they can be reformulated as {\em linear programming} (LP) problems \cite{Bertsekas1996}.
-More precisely, the optimal cost-to-go function, $J^*(1), \dots, J^*(n)$, solves the following LP in variables $x_1, \dots, x_n$\,:
+In the case of SSP problems, they can be reformulated as {\em linear programming} (LP) problems \cite{Bertsekas1996}, more precisely, the optimal cost-to-go, $J^*(1), \dots, J^*(n)$, solves the following LP in variables $x_1, \dots, x_n$\,:

-for all state $i$ and for all action $u \in \mathcal{U}(i)$.
-Note that $x_{n+1}$ is fixed at zero.
+for all states $i$ and actions $u \in \mathcal{U}(i)$.
+Note that the value of the termination state, $x_{n+1}$, is fixed at zero.
 This LP has $n$ variables and $O(n m)$ constraints, where $m$ is the maximum number of allowed actions per state.
-Knowing that an LP can be solved in polynomial time (in the number of variables, the number of constraints and the binary size of the input), this reformulation already provides a way to solve an SSP problem in polynomial time.
+Knowing that an LP can be solved in polynomial time \cite{Gonzaga1988} (in the number of variables, the number of constraints and the binary size of the input), this reformulation already provides a way to solve an SSP problem in {\em polynomial time}.

-Though, value iteration usually requires an infinite number of steps to obtain the optimal value function, stopping rules can be defined which guarantee that the greedy policy with respect to the current value function approximation will be optimal \cite{Littman95}.